 Once again, it is a tie in the comparison between the two when it comes to client help and support.
 While GoDaddy offers 24/7 phone support, the answers provided by Wix’s tech support team via the ticketing or email system are more detailed and useful.

-In conclusion, you can see that the result of the direct comparison between Wix and GoDaddy has ended in a tie in most cases.
+In conclusion, the direct comparison between Wix and GoDaddy has ended in a tie in most cases.

 Wix has a very slight edge over GoDaddy, mainly thanks to the website builder platform’s customizability and the hundreds of add-ons and features.